Sepide-Masoudi/kubeflow-data-sharing-pipeline/README.md

+# PRE-share Data Tool

-**PRE-share data** is a tool that aims to assist resource aware design decisions during development of a self-serve data platform.
+**PRE-share Data** is a tool designed to assist in making resource-aware design decisions during the development of a self-serve data platform.
+It provides a comprehensive suite of modules to generate, manage, and analyze data pipelines, with a focus on reusability and energy efficiency.

+## Overview

-This tool consist of three main modules:
+The tool consists of three main modules:

+1. **Pipeline Generator and Management Dashboard**
+2. **Reuse Configuration Generator**
+3. **Report Dashboard**

+---

-1. Pipeline generator and management dashboard
+### 1. Pipeline Generator and Management Dashboard
-2. Reuse cong generator
-3. Report dashboard

-* **Pipeline generator and management dashboard**

-This module will generate the pipelines, using kubeflow as platform, based on the user configuration file, upload the pipelines and start running an experiment.
+This module generates pipelines using **Kubeflow** as the platform, based on a user-provided configuration file.
+It also provides a dashboard to manage and monitor the pipelines.

-* **Reuse cong generator**
+- **KubeflowPipelineGenerator**: Generates pipelines based on the configuration file.
+- **Management_Dashboard**: Runs experiments and checks the status of pipelines.

+---

+### 2. Reuse Configuration Generator

-This module will auto generate an alternative recommended Configuration file, that is generated automatically and based on reusing the common process across different pipelines defined in the user config file.
+This module automatically generates an alternative recommended configuration file.
+It identifies and reuses common processes across different pipelines defined in the user's configuration file, optimizing resource usage.

-*  **Report dashboard**
+---

+### 3. Report Dashboard

-This module provide bar and pie plots that shows the energy consumption of the pipelines and each of their process.
+This module provides visualizations (bar and pie plots) to show the energy consumption of pipelines and their individual processes, helping users make informed decisions about resource allocation.

-** Start working **

-First you need to upload your config file in the YAML format in \data path.
-There is already a test sample for experiment.
+---

+## Getting Started

+### Prerequisites

+- Ensure you have a configuration file in **YAML** format ready.
+A sample configuration file (`shipments_pipeline_config`) is provided in the `\data` path for testing purposes.

+### Steps to Run the Tool

+1. **Upload Configuration File**:
+   - Place your configuration file in the `\data` directory.
+   - Update the path in the `KubeflowPipelineGenerator` to point to your configuration file.
+   - If using a custom dataset, update the URL to your dataset.

+2. **Generate Pipelines**:
+   - Run the `main` method in the `KubeflowPipelineGenerator` to compile the pipelines.

+3. **Run Experiments**:
+   - Go to the `Management_Dashboard` and run a round of experiments.
+   - Use the provided function to check the status of your pipelines.
+Proceed once the status changes to **"SUCCESS"**.

+4. **Generate Reports**:
+   - Run the `main` function in the `Report_Dashboard` to generate energy consumption reports for your pipelines.

+5. **Reuse Configuration**:
+   - Run the code in the `ReuseConfigGenerator` to generate an alternative configuration file that optimizes pipeline reuse.
+   - Re-run your pipelines with the new configuration and measure the updated metrics.

+---

+## Extending the Tool

+You can extend the tool by adding support for additional operations as pipeline stages.
+To do this, add your custom functions to the `stages` function definitions cell in the `KubeflowPipelineGenerator`.

+---

+## Contributing

+We welcome contributions!
+If you'd like to contribute, please fork the repository and submit a pull request with your changes.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+## Contact

+For any questions or feedback, please reach out to sepideh.masoudi@tu-berlin.de or open an issue in the repository.

+---